Medial Thighplasty (Inner Thigh Lift) After Weight Loss Surgery

 A belt lipectomy involves a 360 degree cut and lift around the tummy area.
 Think of it like pulling your pants up.
 When Doctor Bernard pulls the lower body skin upward during the surgery, it helps tighten the tummy, outer thigh and inner thigh.
 That is the goal of belt lipectomy.

 For some patients, a belt lipectomy provides adequate tightness and lift to the thigh area that they may not want to get inner thigh lift surgery.
-If there is still loose skin on the legs three months after belt lipectomy, you may choose to move forward with an inner thigh lift.
+If there is still loose skin on the legs three months after belt lipectomy, you may choose to move forward with a Medial Thighplasty (Inner Thigh Lift).

 Usually, Doctor Bernard waits at least three months after a belt lipectomy.
 This gives your body a chance to heal.
 From there, he can assess the inner thighs.